Updated: April 29, 2025

 Review the letter carefully and note the deadline by which you need to reply.
 If you feel comfortable meeting with the revenue officer on your own, contact them and schedule a meeting.
 Alternatively, reach out to a tax professional and have them come to the meeting with you.

 Typically, the officer will give you the option to meet at their office or on your turf.
-Ideally, you should always try to meet at their office.
-This is better than having the revenue officer in your home or office where they may look at your stuff and start to make assumptions about your ability to pay.
+Whenever possible, you should always try to meet at their office.
+This is better than having the revenue officer in your home or office, where they may look at your stuff and start to make assumptions about your ability to pay.
 That said, the IRS has the right to demand to come into your home or office in certain cases, but it must be scheduled.
 They can't show up unannounced.

 If you have hired a tax professional, you can request to meet at their office.
 When you sign a power of attorney form for a tax pro, they can send a request to the revenue officer to meet in their office.
 That can be more comfortable than going into an IRS office, and it also gives you privacy.